 Article VII - Finance

-The Chairman may make expenditures of $30 or less with the approval of the treasurer.
+The Chair may make expenditures of $30 or less with the approval of the Treasurer.
 Any purchase over $30 must have a ⅗ approval of the Executive Board before the time of the purchase.

 Article VIII - Hazing